serialc/AdventOfCode/README.md

 ### Comments

 * Day 05: There must be an easier way to determine coordinates between two diagonal points.
+* Day 06: First part is programmed simply conceptually but is inefficient - particular given that it's modeling exponential growth.
+Need to consider computational efficiency from the start next time.

 ### Tags
 I note some consepts that are required to solve the chalenges for each day.